-Note: The table above does not include details on awards that only require continued employment over the vesting period and have only non-company wide specific performance conditions.
+Note: The table above does not include details on Other awards granted in 2022 and 2023 that only require continued employment over the vesting period and have only non-company wide specific performance conditions.

-The expected volatility of the share price inputs above were estimated by referencing selected quoted companies which are considered to exhibit some degree of comparability with the Company, as the Company has only been listed for approximately six years.
+The expected volatility of the share price inputs above were estimated by referencing selected quoted companies which are considered to exhibit some degree of comparability with the Company, owing to the age of the Company at the time of issue.